laravel/docs/migrations.md

 `$table->timestamps();`  |  Adds `created_at` and `updated_at` columns.
 `$table->uuid('id');`  |  UUID equivalent for the database.

+<a name="column-modifiers"></a>
-#### Column Modifiers
+### Column Modifiers

-In addition to the column types listed above, there are several other column "modifiers" which you may use while adding the column.
+In addition to the column types listed above, there are several column "modifiers" which you may use while adding the column.
 For example, to make the column "nullable", you may use the `nullable` method:

     Schema::table('users', function ($table) {
         $table->string('email')->nullable();